 While a plug-in hybrid can be driven only on electric power if you regularly plug in, the only way to drive a traditional hybrid on electric power is to allow it to charge itself up using the on-board petrol engine.
 This is why it's called a self-charging hybrid - although you still need to put fuel in, so the name may sound a little misleading.

 Both types of hybrid are great for driving in the city, as they allow the engine to be shut off in congested traffic conditions, saving fuel and reducing local emissions.
 However, as 'self-charging hybrids' tend to have smaller batteries than plug-in hybrids, they're more likely to need to switch the engine on if you're sat still for a long time.
-Don't discount them on this point, though, as they can be among the most efficient cars on the road.
+Don't discount them on this point, though, as they can be much more efficient than standard petrol or diesel engines.